Updated 25/05/2026

 The World Health Organization has declared the Ebola outbreak spanning the Democratic Republic of the Congo and Uganda a public health emergency of international concern, as cases emerge in rebel-controlled territories far from the epidemic’s epicenter.
-The outbreak, caused by the rare Bundibugyo virus strain, represents the first cross-border Ebola transmission in the region since 2019.
+The outbreak, caused by the Bundibugyo virus strain, represents cross-border Ebola transmission in the region.

 Cross-border transmission raises alarm